IACETH/prescribeSM_cesm_1.2.x/doc/source/SMforcing.rst

 Convert 4D to 3D
 ----------------
-If you only have your SM forcing file in :term:`4D` format it is possible to convert it to a :term:`3D` file.
+If you only have the SM forcing file in :term:`4D` format it is possible to convert it to a :term:`3D` file.
 A small python script that shows how to do this is given in the repository:
 :file:`clm_col_to_xy_example.py`.